Snapouille/Nomado-DX/README.md

     3 Gamelist Views (Detailed, Grid, Basic)
     2 languages (English and French)
-    Regional Logos and Artwork (EU, US and JAP) User-selectable display for the game descriptions
+    Regional Logos and Artwork (EU, US and JAP)

 # MUSIC add-on
-You can add a setlist of music to be played with the theme corresponding to the games used for the background, just paste the ‘es-theme-Animatics-DX-Music’ directory in the theme folder which you can download here : https://github.com/Snapouille/es-theme-Animatics-DX-Music
+You can add a setlist of music to be played with the theme corresponding to the games used for the background, just paste the ‘zzz-DX-Music’ directory in the theme folder which you can download here : https://github.com/Snapouille/es-theme-Animatics-DX-Music

 # System View